-In 1982, the school name was changed to Saudi Arabian International School – Riyadh (SAIS-R), a change that was requested by the Ministry of Education.
+In 1982, the school name was changed to the Saudi Arabian International School – Riyadh (SAIS-R), a change that was requested by the Ministry of Education.
 SAIS-R’s enrollment continued to grow and peaked at 2,750 students in the 1984-85 school year.

-In June of 1997, the Saudi Ministry of Education approved the addition of high school grades for international schools.
+In June of 1997, the Ministry of Education approved the addition of high school grades for international schools.
 In December of the same year, the SAIS-R Board of Trustees endorsed the development of a high school, which would commence operation at the start of the 1999-2000 school year.
-Grades 10, 11, and 12 were phased in over a period of three years and the first high school class graduated in June 2002.
+Grades 10, 11, and 12 were phased in over a period of three years and the first high school class graduated in June of 2002.

 In addition, SAIS-R decided to offer the I.B.
 Diploma program, and the school received its certification to do so during the 1999-2000 school year, enabling twelve students in AIS-R’s first graduating class to also be IB Diploma Program candidates.

 Another momentous decision that was made at this time was to change the school’s name to the American International School-Riyadh (AIS-R), again through a decree from the Ministry of Education.
-This change was made official in the spring of 1999 and ever since, AIS-R has offered both an American high school diploma and the IB Diploma, and many Seniors have graduated with both.
+This change was made official in the spring of 1999 and ever since, AIS-R has offered both an American high school diploma and the IB Diploma, and many students have graduated with both.

 Also during the 2011-12 school year, AIS-R completed a thorough Self-Study to begin the re-accreditation process with the New England Association of Schools and Colleges (NEASC) and the Council of International Schools (CIS).
 In September of 2011, all members of the AIS-R community were invited to participate in the Accreditation Opinion Surveys and these results (as well as a great deal of additional evidence) were used to write AIS-R’s Self-Study report.
 This report was completed and sent to NEASC and CIS at the beginning of October, 2012.
 Each agency assembled a visiting team to carefully read AIS-R’s Self-Study report and assess the degree to which it accurately reflected what they observed during their visit in November, 2012.
 In early 2013 AIS-R was awarded its 10-year re-accreditation status from NEASC and CIS.
 From November 2015 to May 2017, AIS-R initiated, planned and implemented six collaborated K-12 projects for Global Citizenship Certification with CIS.
 AIS-R was awarded Global Citizenship Certification in May 2017.